it-robotics/ITRLogging/README.md

  * WARN
  * ERROR

-Of the above, probably only FLOW needs explanation: you can use it to add functions begin/end spamming or just to separate text from visual logging, that can go to MAXDETAIL.
-You can also forget about it.
+Of the above, probably only FLOW needs explanation: it can be used to add functions begin/end spamming or, if needed, just to separate text from visual logging, that can go to MAXDETAIL.

 Custom levels have been added using hidden but properly working features of log4cxx: "log4j.loggerFactory"[1] and "LEVEL#Factory"[2]